 Even more apparent is the shortage of women in leadership roles in STEM fields.
 Many women in STEM disciplines continue to be dissuaded from lofty career goals when they encounter gender bias, discrimination and inequity, reporting that they find it challenging to navigate these adverse situations without derailing their careers.

-The NAVIGATE Project was supported by a National Science Foundation Research Traineeship (NRT) award in the Innovations of Graduate Education (IGE) Track, and is led by the University at Buffalo and California Polytechnic State University.
+The NAVIGATE Project was supported by a National Science Foundation Research Traineeship (NRT) award in the Innovations of Graduate Education (IGE) Track, and was led by the University at Buffalo and California Polytechnic State University.

 The case study method is a successful approach that is well developed in business, law and medicine, but has never been applied to this problem.
-This pilot project tested, for the first time, the effectiveness of the case study method for training women graduate students on complex gender issues in STEM disciplines, and for developing students' skills to navigate around these issues.
+This pilot project tested, for the first time, the effectiveness of the case study method for training graduate students on complex gender issues in STEM disciplines, and for developing students' skills to navigate around these issues.
 The training materials developed in NAVIGATE are readily available for use at any other institution/organization.